 I have also been reflecting about the intimacy and beauty of platonic relationships; I am forever grateful to my friends and those who I hold dear for providing a soft space to land and process.
 My assistant/bff, Nadia has been staying with me so I don’t completely lose it in a 3 bedroom house alone.
 I have been crying a lot and feeling so much, but I’ve also been going dancing and buying ridiculous things and eating all the chinese food and letting myself have crushes and drink margaritas, because I don’t believe in wearing black and hiding in a cave of sadness in order to be present in heartbreak and healing.

 In a compounded and arguably symbolic tragedy, my house caught fire a few days ago.
 The dryer I had was so ancient (had to be like 80s or 90s), and was very finicky to begin with.
 The fire department ruled that it was literally clothes that got too hot and caught fire.
 I lost about half my clothes, and some other belongings, but all in all, I was so so lucky.
 It was one of the scariest things I’ve ever experienced.
 I felt really alone and terrified and sad.
 Seeing the fire rip through the basement window, and smoke billowing out is an image I will never forget.
 The house still needs a few things done before it is totally safe, but I am mostly back to normal there.
+Luckily I’m in a stable financial situation since all of the repairs cost quite a lot of money.
+One of my friends recently told me that you can get credit cards for no credit history which sounded great.
+She recently moved to the U.S. and said having a credit card has really helped her out.
+I think it might be something that I need to look into too, especially with all these house repairs that need doing!
 I haven’t put christmas lights up.
 I don’t know if I will this year.
 I’ve been writing a lot of poems.
 Maybe I will write a poem about christmas lights!

 I hope you are well, dear reader.
 It has been a JOURNEY the last 2 months, but I am confident we’ll get through this together!
 Mercury is in retrograde until the 22nd, so hang the fuck on.
 I hope I get to see you all on this second installment of the tour.
 I have been feeling and desiring connection and community more than ever, and I am grateful for the encouragement and kindness I have felt from you all.